Overview on Excel Font and Fill Color Change

 You can take it as a complete guide on Excel Font and Fill color.
 If you know more ways(except the ones discussed here) to work with Excel Font and Background color of cells, then please put your valuable opinion in the comment section, I shall add your point in my next update of this post.

-Some days ago, I was working with an Excel template, the template was using some “Green” text as default.
+Some days ago, I was working with an Excel template, the template was using some “Green” text as a default.

 It is easy to change the color of some text in an Excel workbook, you know how to do it.
 But it is possible that you don’t know how to use some color as default in an Excel workbook.